QUT-Trusted-Networks-Lab/Guardify-SOCRATES/README.md

   - pip: `config/filters/typosquat_filters/pip_suspect_names.txt`

 ## Contributing
-We welcome contributions to Guardify!
-Please read our [contribution guidelines](CONTRIBUTING.md) to get started.
+We welcome contributions to Guardify!.

-## License
-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Author
 For more information, contact the author at [LinkedIn Profile](https://www.linkedin.com/in/rgchandrasekaraa/).